Kids need to play.

 Built to Play Skatepark Grant applications are completed online, and all supporting paper documents are then mailed to our office.
 The Worksheet may be used to prepare answers before completing the online grant application, as some of the questions require research or longer answers.
 A PRINTED WORKSHEET MAY NOT SUBSTITUTE THE ONLINE GRANT APPLICATION.
-Supporting documents sent to our office that do not correspond to a completed online application will not be considered.
+Supporting documents emailed to our office that do not correspond to a completed online application will not be considered.

 We recommend completing the Worksheet and collecting ALL necessary supporting documents before beginning the online application process.